 Condo insurance often covers the loss of use.
 This means that if your condo becomes heavily damaged by a disaster such as fire or storm, it pays for your expenses to live elsewhere during the repairs.

 However, standard condo insurance doesn’t cover perils such as earthquakes, floods, and sewer backups.
 If you want to protect yourself against such hazards, you’ll need to buy extra coverage.
-You can contact a local agent to help you find the best condo insurance by evaluating your coverage needs and getting you the best insurance rates.
+You can visit our page to help you find the best condo insurance by evaluating your coverage needs and getting you the best insurance rates.

 Learn What Your HOA or Master Policy Covers